Michaelmas

-Michaelmas (/ˈmɪkəlməs/ MIK-əl-məs; also known as the Feast of Saints Michael, Gabriel and Raphael, the Feast of the Archangels or the Feast of Saint Michael and All Angels) is a Christian festival observed in many Western Christian liturgical calendars on 29 September and on 8 November in the Eastern Christian traditions.
+Michaelmas (/ˈmɪkəlməs/ MIK-əl-məs), also known as the Feast of Saints Michael, Gabriel and Raphael, the Feast of the Archangels, and the Feast of Saint Michael and All Angels, is a Christian festival observed in many Western Christian liturgical calendars on 29 September and on 8 November in the Eastern Christian traditions.
 Michaelmas has been one of the four quarter days of the English and Irish financial, judicial and academic year.

-In the Christian angelology of some traditions, the Archangel Michael is considered as the greatest of all the angels, being particularly honoured for defeating Satan in the war in heaven.
+In the Christian angelology of some traditions, the Archangel Michael is considered as the greatest of all the angels, being particularly honoured for defeating Satan in the War in Heaven.

 History

 Saint Michael defeats the Dragon, from a 12th-century manuscript.

 The name Michaelmas comes from a shortening of "Michael's Mass", in the same style as Christmas (Christ's Mass) and Candlemas (Candle Mass, the Mass where traditionally the candles to be used throughout the year would be blessed).

 During the Middle Ages, Michaelmas was celebrated as a Holy Day of Obligation, but this tradition was abolished in the 18th century.
-In medieval England, Michaelmas marked the ending and beginning of the husbandman's year, George C. Homans observes: "at that time harvest was over, and the bailiff or reeve of the manor would be making out the accounts for the year."
+In medieval England, Michaelmas marked the ending and beginning of the husbandman's year; George C. Homans observes: "At that time harvest was over, and the bailiff or reeve of the manor would be making out the accounts for the year."

 Because it falls near the equinox, this holy day is associated in the Northern Hemisphere with the beginning of autumn and the shortening of days.
 It was also one of the English, Welsh, and Irish quarter days, when accounts had to be settled.
 On manors, it was the day when a reeve was elected from the peasants.
 Michaelmas hiring fairs were held at the end of September or beginning of October.
 The day was also considered a "gale day" in Ireland when rent would be due, as well as a day for the issuing or settling of contracts or other legal transactions.